ludwigpacifici/modern-cpp-font-lock/README.md

 ### Example: Enable font-lock for operators ###

-By default, operators are no font locked (to avoid the 'christmas tree' effect).
+By default, operators are no font locked (to avoid the _christmas tree_ effect).
 However, you could argue they can be overloaded and it could make sense to highlight all/some of them.
 It is a perfect example to show you how to customize this minor-mode:

 With `c++-mode` and `modern-c++-font-lock-mode` enabled, you will see by default: